MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/category-and-subcategory-table.md

 ---
-Description: Listing your app in the right category and subcategory helps customers find your app and understand more about it.
+description: Listing your app in the right category and subcategory helps customers find your app and understand more about it.
 title: Category and subcategory table ms.assetid: D451C468-DCCD-4966-AB87-8E766615A72F ms.date: 03/21/2019